poissonconsulting/mcmcr/README.md

 important I will add them or accept a pull request (see below).
-Alternatively you might want to use the `mcmcr` package to manipulate your samples before coercing them to an `mcmc.list` to take advantage of all the functionality in packages such as `coda`.
+Alternatively you might want to use the `mcmcr` package to manipulate your samples before coercing them to an `mcmc.list` to take advantage of all the summary functions in packages such as `coda`.

 ## Demonstration